will-ks/gigx/README.md

  - **concert details** - As a user I want to be able to view detailed information about the concert video so that I can make sure it matches my tastes
  - **concert view** - As a user I want to watch the concert videos so that I can enjoy watching the bands I like playing live
  - **concert add** - As a user I want to add concerts to the database so that other users can enjoy them
+ - **add to favourites** - As a user I want to add concert to my favourites list, so that I can keep track of the videos I like best
  - **profile** - As a user I want a profile that allows me to store my favourite concerts so that I can return to them whenever I want
+ - **search** - As a user I want to search concerts by title, genre and band so that I can find what I am looking for

 ## Backlog